unahouExosite/docs/rpc/README.md

 {
     "procedure": "info",
     "arguments": [
-        ResourceID,
+        <ResourceID>,
         <options>
     ],
     "id": 1
 }
 ```

-* `ResourceID` specifies what resource to query.
+* `<ResourceID>` specifies what resource to query.

 * `<options>` is a JSON object with boolean entries.
 Each boolean entry defaults
     to false.
 If `<options>` is set to `{}` then all available boolean options
     are set to true, `"starttime"` is set to the start of time, and `"endtime"`
     is set to the end of time.
 Not all resource types have the same
     set of options.
 Valid options are the following:

     `"aliases"` returns all aliases associated with the calling client's resources.